-Government policy is clear that children and adults with learning disabilities have the same rights as everyone else.
-They and their families are entitled to the same opportunities in life that anyone else would expect.
-They have the right to be included in their local communities and to have their voices heard.
+Government policy makes clear that people with learning disabilities have the same rights as everyone else.
+They and their family carers are entitled to the same opportunities in life that anyone else would expect.
+They should have the opportunity to make decisions for themselves, to be included, and to live independently with the support they need.
+They have the right to speak up and be heard about what they want for their lives, and they should be supported by an advocate if they are unable to speak for themselves.